 As customers across verticals like finance, healthcare, state and local government and education adopt Confluent Platform for mission-critical data, security becomes more and more important.
-In the latest release of our streaming platform, Confluent Platform 5.0, we introduced several security enhancements to help you solve your most difficult security problems.
+In the latest release of our event streaming platform, Confluent Platform 5.0, we introduced several security enhancements to help you solve your most difficult security problems.
 In this article, I will provide deeper technical analysis about the most important security enhancements that are part of the Confluent Platform 5.0 release, including those from Apache Kafka® 2.0.

 What you’ve been asking for